Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: INTRUSION DETECTION SYSTEM

 \section{INTRUSION DETECTION SYSTEM}

 This section explains the IDS in IoMT systems according to \cite{bace2001nist}.
 An intrusion is an attempt to compromise the availability, integrity, confidentiality, or defeat the security mechanisms of an end device or network.
-The IoMT represents an information system that handles sensitive and private data related to the health data of patients, which constitutes a valuable target for an attacker to perform an intrusion.
+The IoMT represents information system that handles sensitive and private data related to the health data of patients, which constitutes a valuable target for an attacker to perform an intrusion.
 This intrusion can be performed by a remote attacker using the Internet or by a legitimate internal user who abuses their privileges, such as members of the medical team who are motivated by curiosity to access private data or an error in the handling of medical data, which could have severe repercussions to patients.
 An IDS is a hardware or software product that automates surveillance and analysis of events that occur in an end device like IMD or network to detect signs of intrusion.

 An IDS consists of three parts: information source, analysis, and response.
 An IDS can use several information sources to perform a pre-configured analysis on them.
 When an attack is detected, the IDS generates a response that can be passive or active.
 A passive response implies issuing a notification.
 An active response does an action such as interrupting communication.
 The purpose of an IDS is not to find out who conducted the attack.
-Instead, it is to interrupt it because the attacker's identity may be hidden, making it difficult to identify.
+Instead, it is to interrupt it because the attacker's identity may be hidden, making it difficult to Recognize.

-An IDS differs from other security mechanisms, such as a firewall or an antivirus, by monitoring traffic and deciding based on observed events.
-However, each security mechanism has its advantages and disadvantages, and combining them can provide in-depth security that can protect information systems against various security threats.
+An IDS differs from other security mechanisms, such as a firewall or an antivirus, in that IDS monitors network traffic and analyzes events to identify potential threats, while firewalls and antivirus software primarily focus on blocking or detecting known threats.
+However, each security mechanism has its advantages and disadvantages, and their combination can provide in-depth security capable of protecting information systems from various security threats.